realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 ---

-## Excess Energy as a Destabilizing Condition
+## Excess Capacity as a Destabilizing Condition

 Instability does not arise only from scarcity.

-Excess available energy, when insufficiently absorbed by existing structures, can also destabilize systems.
+Excess available capacity—when insufficiently absorbed by existing structures—can also destabilize systems.

 In human systems, this appears as **salience volatility rather than overload**:
-- Energy exceeds the stabilizing capacity of local ends
+- Capacity exceeds stabilizing paths
 - Churn replaces collapse
 - Switching replaces exhaustion

 This condition is nonlinear and context-dependent.

 Increasing ease, efficiency, or availability does not monotonically increase stability.
-Beyond certain thresholds, it can **undermine stabilization by reducing energy absorption capacity**.
+Beyond certain thresholds, it can **undermine stabilization by reducing absorption capacity**.

 ---

 ## Summary

 Human systems are governed by dynamic interaction between:
-- Energy flow
+- Energy and capacity flow
 - Rate limits
 - Salience stabilization
 - Habituation
 - Local ends

-Both scarcity and surplus can produce instability when energy is mismatched with stabilizing structures.
+Both scarcity and surplus can produce instability when capacity is mismatched with stabilizing structures.

 Dynamics determine whether systems:
 - Adapt